If You Have Diabetes, It’s Time for an Eye Exam

 How Diabetes Affects Your Eyes

-Regular eye exams are essential for detecting the early signs of eye diseases, including those related to diabetes.
+Regular diabetic eye exams are essential for detecting the early signs of eye diseases, including those related to diabetes.

 Diabetes is a systemic disease that affects how your body manages and processes sugar in your bloodstream.
 Depending on the type of diabetes you have, your body may affect or limit the amount of insulin you have—a hormone your blood cells use to access sugar in your bloodstream.